-For those of you who never watched the show, Once Upon a Time (OUT) is anchored around the story of classic characters Snow White, her step mother the evil Queen and of course, Prince Charming (I know…but bare with me).
-Departing from the traditional depiction of a girl who cleans random houses she finds in the woods (because no one wants to trespass and crash on a dirty cabin, right?), OUT’s Snow White is a seasoned fighter whom, along with “Charming”, wages war against the evil Queen Regina in order to take back the kingdom.
+For those of you who never watched the show, Once Upon a Time (OUT) is anchored around the story of classic characters Snow White, her step mother the evil Queen and of course, Prince Charming (I know…but bear with me).
+Departing from the traditional depiction of a girl who cleans random houses she finds in the woods because no one wants to trespass and crash on a dirty cabin, right?
+OUT’s Snow White is a seasoned fighter whom, along with Charming, wages war against the evil Queen Regina in order to take back the kingdom.
 Things seem to go well for #teamheroes until the Queen comes up with the ultimate curse, banishing everyone from their wondrous land to a magic deprived place, a little town in Maine in which people forget all about who they are, doomed to live mundane and unfulfilled lives, out of sync with real time.
-The Queen reinvents herself as the all powerful Mayor and, since she’s the only one who retains memory of past events, revels in tormenting and ruling over her now depressed and miserable subjects.
+The Queen reinvents herself as the all powerful Mayor and since she’s the only one who retains memory of past events, revels in tormenting and ruling over her now depressed and miserable subjects.
 However, things change when Snow White and Prince Charming’s daughter Emma arrives in town.

-Not gonna go deeper into the plot because, despite how it sounds in this little synopsis, the show has fantastic actors and has been worth the watch, so give it a shot when you have the chance.
+Not gonna go deeper into the plot because despite how it sounds in this little synopsis, the show has fantastic actors and has been worth the watch, so give it a shot when you have the chance.
 As in every show, there have been hits and misses…the writers/show runners have dropped the ball lately, something which creates concerns for the future of OUT, but the series still developed a very loyal fan base and that’s in no small way due to some great acting.

-While you’re supposed to be rooting for the good guys, the villains steal the show, namely Robert Carlyle as “Mr. Gold/Rumplestiltskin in an underrated but amazing performance which puts a lot of the best Hollywood has to offer to shame, and of course Lana Parrilla as Regina Mills/Evil Queen, an absolute fan favorite who had everyone rooting for the bad guy (well, girl in this case…) from day 1.
-It’s because of the character Regina that AV is focusing on OUT today, more particularly because of her car: a sexy, sleek – and sinister in a really good way – black Mercedes Benz 560SL.
+While you’re supposed to be rooting for the good guys, the villains steal the show, namely Robert Carlyle as “Mr. Gold/Rumplestiltskin in an underrated but amazing performance which puts a lot of the best Hollywood has to offer to shame, and of course Lana Parrilla as Regina Mills/Evil Queen, an absolute fan favorite who had everyone rooting for the bad guy (well, bad girl in this case) from day 1.
+It’s because of the character Regina that we’re focusing on OUT today, more particularly because of her car: a sexy, sleek – and sinister in a really good way – black Mercedes Benz 560SL.
 Had to be black, right?
 What kind of self respecting villain would have a ride in any other color?

 The R107 Mercedes Benz is a thing of beauty.
-For a long time it was overlooked by classic cars enthusiasts, who were lost in the endless pit of charm, class and glamour which is the W113.
-But those days are over, so if you’re thinking about picking up a great, cheap R107…you probably won’t be able to, not a good one at least, because that ship has sailed and it is never, ever coming back.
+For a long time it was overlooked by classic cars enthusiasts who were lost in the endless pit of charm, class and glamour that is the W113.
+But those days are over, so if you’re thinking about picking up a great, cheap R107…you probably won’t be able to, not a good one at least because that ship has sailed and it is never, ever coming back.
 But there’s still hope in case you really do fall hard for these and absolutely need one in your life.
 As with every collectible car, there are a few years and specs more desirable than others, so you can still find something relatively affordable from the mid/late 80’s (since enthusiasts usually want the early stuff; let’s not forget Mercedes made the R107 for almost two full decades).
 If you want to spend 20 grand or so in a super clean SL with no need of any major overhauling, now is the time.
 And with that kind of money you can do like our evil, sarcastic, charming and glamorous Mayor did and pick up a 560SL.